 To read more about how the method works, and how it compares to other techniques for analysing methylation (e.g. EPIC arrays, bisulfite), please see our Introduction to Reduced Representation Methylation Sequencing (login required).

-To benchmark the performance of RRMS, we performed RRMS on five replicates of a metastatic melanoma cell line and its normal pair for a male individual (COLO829/COLO829_BL) and a triple negative breast cancer cell-line pair (HCC1395/HCC1935_BL) and ran each sample on a separate MinION flow cell (one sample per flow cell).
+To benchmark the performance of RRMS, we performed RRMS on five replicates of a metastatic melanoma cell line and its normal pair for a male individual: COLO829/COLO829_BL.
 RRMS resulted in high-confidence methylation calls for 7.3 - 8.5 million CpGs per sample (covering ~90+% of promoters, CGIs, shores and shelves, and covering 28% of all CpGs in the human genome).
 For comparison we also performed Reduced Representation Bisulfite Sequencing (RRBS), which typically yields 1.7 - 2.5 high-confidence calls per sample (approximately 10% of the total number of CpGs in the human genome).
 Methylation frequencies called by RRMS and RRBS are highly similar for those CpGs which are covered by both technologies (R > 0.967).
 Furthermore, with RRMS we were able to detect ~62 Mb of differentially methylated regions (DMRs) between tumour and normal pairs, of which a high proportion overlapped with cancer census genes: this demonstrates the value of RRMS for providing key information for tumour characterisation as well as methylation status.
 In comparison RRBS yielded ~20 Mb of DMRs.
 For more information about benchmarking the performance of RRMS, please see our RRMS performance document (login required).

-Data, including BAM files with per-read modification calls as well as the raw data (FAST5s) for all samples is available in our ONT Open Datasets S3 bucket:
+Data including BAM files with per-read modification calls as well as the raw data (FAST5s) for all samples is available in our Oxford Nanopore Open Data S3 bucket:

-We also have available the matched reduced representation bisulfite sequencing data for the four samples, processed with Bismarck to produce methylation frequencies:
+We also have available the matched reduced representation bisulfite sequencing data for the two samples, processed with Bismarck to produce methylation frequencies:

 Combined with its ease of use and ability to scale to a high number of samples, RRMS is well suited to investigating methylation differences in large cohorts, as well as providing deeper insights into the mechanisms behind diseases such as cancer and monitoring tumour progression.
 For more information, please see our poster.